 LEADS is a research project funded by the European Commission under the FP7.
-Three universities and four companies team up to build and demonstrate a novel cloud service model named Data-as-a-Service, on top of an innovative infrastructure based on multiple energy-conscious micro-clouds.
+It started in October 2012 and ends in September 2015.
+Three universities and four companies team up to build and demonstrate a novel cloud service model named (Big-)Data-as-a-Service, on top of an innovative infrastructure based on multiple energy-conscious micro-clouds.

 - Monitor in real-time public data evolution and detect trends, identify opinion leaders, etc.;

-LEADS proposes Data-as-a-Service as a solution to the need for small actors to take advantage of big public data, by mutualizing the costs of extracting, storing and processing public data, while offering rich and extensible possibilities, including privacy-protecting querying on public and private data including data updated in real-time, and more.
+LEADS is a research initiative that wishes to demonstrate that a novel (Big-)Data-as-a-Service solution is viable to answer the need for small actors willing to take advantage of Big Data.
+Our proof-of-concept platform mutualizes the costs of extracting, storing and processing public data, while offering rich and extensible possibilities, including the ability to register near-real-time processing on newly-fetched data, the ability to query data efficiently across multiple sites, and more.